 Other PQ Implementations.
-In these experiments we compare our PPQ implementation (PPQ) with the sequential sequence heap [22] (SPQS) contained in the STXXL, a partially parallelized version [4] of it (SPQP), which uses parallel multiway merging only when merging external arrays, and with the STXXL's highly tuned stream sorting implementation [11] (Sorter) as a baseline.
+In these experiments we compare our PPQ implementation (PPQ) with the sequential sequence heap [18] (SPQS) contained in the STXXL, a partially parallelized version [4] of it (SPQP), which uses parallel multiway merging only when merging external arrays, and with the STXXL's highly tuned stream sorting implementation [10] (Sorter) as a baseline.

 Experimental Platforms.
-We run the experiments on two platforms (see also Table 2 in the appendix).
+We run the experiments on two platforms.
 Platform A-Rot is an Intel Xeon X5550 from 2009 with 2 sockets, 4 cores and 4 Hyperthreading cores per socket at 2.66 GHz clock speed and 48 GiB RAM, and eight rotational Western Digital Blue disks with 1 TB capacity and about 127 MiB/s transfer speed each, which are attached via an Adaptec ASR-5805 RAID controller.
 Platform B-SSD is an Intel Xenon E5-2650 v2 from 2014 with 2 sockets, 8 cores and 8 Hyperthreading cores per socket at 2.6 GHz clock speed with 128 GiB RAM.
 There are four Samsung SSD 840 EVO disks with 1 TB each attached via an Adaptec ASA-7805H Host adapter, yielding together 2 GiB/s read and 1.6 GiB/s write transfer speed to/from EM.
 The platforms run Ubuntu Linux 12.04 and 14.04, respectively, and all our programs were compiled with gcc 4.6.4 and 4.8.2 in Release performance mode using STXXL's CMake build system.

 Experiments and Parameters.
 To compare the three PQs we report results of four sets of experiments.
 In all experiments the PQ's items are plain 64-bit integer keys (8 bytes), which places the spotlight on internal comparison work as payload only increases I/O volume.
-(See Figure 6 and Tables 4-5 in the appendix for additional results with 24 byte items.)
+(See our report [6] for additional results with 24 byte items.)
 The PQs are allotted 16 GiB of RAM on both platforms, since in a real EM application multiple data structures exist simultaneously and thus have to share RAM.

 In the first two experiments, called a) push-rand-pop and b) push-asc-pop, the PQ is filled a) with n uniformly random generated integer items, or b) with n ascending integers, and then the n items are extracted again.
 In these canonical benchmarks, the PQ is used to just sort the items, but it enables us to compare the PQs against the highly optimized sorting implementation, which also employs parallelism where possible.
 In the ascending sequence, the first items inserted are removed first, forcing the PQs to cycle items.
-Considering the amount of internal sorting and merging work, the push-asc-pop benchmark is an easy case, since all buffers are sorted and merging is skewed.
+Considering the amount of internal work, the push-asc-pop benchmark is an easy case, since all buffers are sorted and merging is skewed.
 Thus the focus of this benchmark is on I/O overlapping.
 On the other hand, in the push-rand-pop benchmark the internal work to sort and merge the random numbers is very high, which makes it a test of internal processing speed.
-We ran the experiments for $n = 2^{27}, \ldots, 2^{35}$, which is an item volume of 1 GiB, $\ldots, 256$ GiB.
+We ran the experiments for $n = 2^{27}, \ldots, 2^{35}$, which is an item volume of $1 \text{ GiB}, \ldots, 256 \text{ GiB}$.